Skip to main page content

 - What is your LL.M. application deadline?

-- Our deadline for priority consideration is February 1.
+- Our deadline for priority consideration is March 1.
 Late applications will be accepted, subject to space availability.
-Applications submitted by the deadline will have priority.
+Applications submitted by the deadline will have priority consideration.

 - Do my transcripts need to be translated into English?

-- Yes, you must provide translations of your official transcripts and awards of degree.
+- Yes, you must provide translations of your official transcripts and awards of degree to LSAC.
 If your university provides an official transcript in English, this is acceptable.
 We require all higher education transcripts.

 - Do you require interviews for admission?